 How Many Glasses Are in a Bottle of Champagne?

-A standard 750 ml bottle of champagne, like an average bottle of wine, is 25.3 ounces.
+A standard 750 ml bottle of champagne is 25.3 ounces.
 Given that a standard champagne pour is 4 ounces, there are about 6 glasses of champagne in each bottle.

-Now you’ve got an understanding of standard pours for liquor, wine, and champagne.
+Now you’ve got an understanding of standard pours for liquor and champagne.
 And hopefully a little context that explains why some pours are different than others.

 One great thing about training bar staff on standardized pours is the prevention of over-pouring.
-Over-pouring plays a big part in a bar’s variance and, ultimately, a bar’s pour cost and profitability.
+Over-pouring plays a big part in a bar’s variance and, ultimately, a calculating pour cost and bar profitability.

 Consistently and accurately taking your inventory is how to calculate your bar’s variance and isolate what types of alcohol are being over-poured.
-And if you use a beverage and bar inventory management software like BinWise Pro, taking inventory and calculating variance are fast and automated.
+And if you use a liquor inventory software like BinWise Pro, taking bar inventory and calculating variance are fast and automated.